Rodney Hamilton

-Rodney Hamilton (born 1975) is an American former professional basketball player and currently the director of operations at the University of Memphis.
+Rodney Hamilton (born 1975) is an American former professional basketball player and currently the associate head coach at Austin Peay State University.
 He played four seasons of college basketball for Georgia State University before playing professionally in Europe for three seasons.
 His first head coaching gig came following his retirement in 2001 at Westside High School in his hometown of Memphis, Tennessee.
 He then became an assistant coach at Crichton College, Southeast Missouri State University, and head coach of the Indiana Tech women's basketball team before joining Tennessee State in 2012.

 Playing career

 College

 Hamilton played collegiately at Georgia State University in Atlanta, Georgia, where he lettered all four seasons he played.
 Hamilton is the Panthers' all-time leader in scoring, assists and steals.
 He was a two-time All-Atlantic Sun Conference selection, earning first team and ASC All-Tournament honors in 1998.
 He was named second team All-ASC in 1997 and garnered Academic All-ASC both years.
 Hamilton is the only player in school history to start more than 100 games and was the first GSU player to have his jersey number retired.

 Over his standout career, he recorded 1,515 points, 535 assists and 212 steals, all GSU records.
 He is also the most accurate free throw shooter in school history at 83.8%.
 Hamilton was honored by the CAA on January 30, 2007 as a CAA Legend.
 The conference hands out the honor once per season to a men's basketball player that exemplifies the CAA.